How To Clean, Bake, And Store Pine Cones

 Print Friendly, PDF & Email

-Did you know how to clean, bake and store pine cones?
+Do you know how to clean, bake, and store pine cones(sometimes spelled pinecones) so they can be used for cooking and heating in an emergency?
 What is the best emergency fuel to store?
 People ask me this all the time.
-I realize we all have different budgets, cooking devices, and heating options.
-Some of us have small homes, others have medium-sized or large homes.
-Of course, then we have to evaluate the land we live on and how much room we have to use the various types of fuel available.
+We all have different budgets, cooking devices, and heating options.
+Some of us have tiny homes; others have medium-sized or large homes.
+Of course, we must evaluate our land and how much room we have to store and use the various fuel types available.
+Modern Uses for Pine Cones

-Some of us have apartments or mobile homes with limited space for fuel storage and the challenge of actually putting to use the fuels we have stored based on fire codes and hazards.
-We also have to think about the storage life of good fuels we want to store.
-There are also safety issues, and how much can we really store where we live.
+Some of us have apartments or mobile homes with limited space for fuel storage and the challenge of using the fuels we have stored based on fire codes and hazards.
+We also must consider the storage life of the good fuels we want to store.
+There are also safety issues, such as how much we can store where we live.
 Life is all about storing the best emergency fuel that fits our living quarters and the budget we have available.
 I’m updating this post from a few years ago.
 Some readers have asked me about preparing and using pine cones.

-Well, my husband plays golf and he mentioned that the golf course has tons of FREE pine cones lying everywhere on the ground.
-I love the word FREE, and so my husband and I went over to the golf course one evening to gather some pine cones.
+My husband plays golf and mentioned that the golf course has tons of FREE pine cones on the ground.
+I love the word FREE, so my husband and I went to the golf course one evening to gather some pine cones.
 Of course, the weather said it was going to snow that day.
-If you haven’t been to Southern Utah to see the beautiful red mountains then you probably have not seen the red dirt either.
+If you haven’t been to Southern Utah to see the beautiful red mountains, you probably have not seen the red dirt.

-Yes, it is red and it stains everything.
-It’s also like clay, so it’s sticky, sort of, meaning it sticks to everything.
-I didn’t want my shoes covered with wet red dirt so we hightailed it over to the golf course before the storm was due to arrive.
-The wind was blowing like crazy so the weather felt freezing to me!
-Below you can see how we gathered them with a 33-gallon black garbage bag.
+Yes, it is red, and it stains everything.
+It’s also like clay, so it’s sticky and clings to everything.
+I didn’t want my shoes covered with wet red dirt, so we hightailed it to the golf course before the storm arrived.
+The wind was blowing, so the weather felt freezing to me!
+Below, you can see how we gathered them with a 33-gallon black garbage bag.

 Free Pine Cones

-I took a collapsible garbage can and put a large black bag inside of it before we left to go to the golf course.
+I took a collapsible garbage can and put a large black bag inside before we left to go to the golf course.
 We weren’t sure how much sap the pine cones would still have on them.
-Now, you might be wondering, “Linda, why would you call pine cones one of the best emergency fuels?”
+Now, you might wonder, “Linda, why would you call pine cones one of the best emergency fuels?”

-Well, here’s the deal, I am not a good fire starter.
-Yes, I have tried so many gadgets to light a fire, but I still need tinder or FREE pine cones.
-Don’t get me wrong, these pine cones are good for more than just starting the fire, they just burn faster.
+Here’s the deal: I am not a good fire starter.
+I have tried many gadgets to light a fire, but I still need Tinder or FREE pine cones.
+Don’t get me wrong, these pine cones are good for more than just starting the fire; they burn faster.
 I can also use these in my Kelly Kettle.
+When we had a fireplace in our home, Mark would often use some pine cones to help get the fire going faster than usual.

-Pine cones are also great to use in my Volcano Stove or in my firepit.
-We can’t store a lot of wood because of the termites here in Southern Utah.
-Plus, after baking these pine cones, they are insect-free and the sap is gone as part of the process of “baking” them.
+Pine cones are also great for my Volcano Stove or firepit.
+We couldn’t store a lot of wood in Southern Utah when we lived there because of the termites.
+Plus, after baking these pine cones, they are insect-free, and the sap is gone as part of “baking” them.

-My friend, Lisa, mentioned to me to bake the pine cones on some cookie sheets covered by aluminum foil right in my stove.
+My friend Lisa suggested baking the pine cones on cookie sheets covered by aluminum foil to bake in the oven.
 If there is a lot of sap, using the aluminum foil means you won’t have a lot of clean-up after baking them.
 It worked.
-I baked the pine cones at 200 degrees for 2 hours.
-The baking process not only eliminates any sticky sap, but also gets rid of any bugs that may be hiding in the core of the pine cone.
+I baked the pine cones at 200 degrees for 2 hours by making a single layer of the pine cones on the sheet.
+The baking process eliminates any sticky sap and removes any bugs that may be hiding in the core of the pine cone.
+Parchment paper MAY work on the baking sheet, but I felt the foil was my best option.

-In the first batch, I was a bit nervous because I’ve never baked pine cones.
-No problems with baking them.
-I made sure that I had zero pine cones hanging over the cookie sheet because I didn’t want any drips of sap in my oven.
+There was some nervousness while doing the first batch because I’d never baked pine cones, but I had no problems with baking them.
+I ensured I had zero pine cones hanging over the cookie sheet because I didn’t want any pine sap drips in my oven.

 What Is The Best Emergency Fuel To Store | via www.foodstoragemoms.comReady To Store Fuel